mhedges/dcs_template/INSTRUCTIONS.md

     After compiling, you will need to add the necessary environment variables EPICS needs to work.
     - From top-directory of the template, run `source setup_dcs.sh`

+## Update your README!
+    The README.md file will be copied word-for-word from the template repository.
+Update to something helpful for people browsing your code!
+Some instructions for this are included in [README.md](./README.md).

+## Optional settings
+### Reflect upstream changes to template
+    The template is still in active development, although we hope it will be stable soon.
+If you wish to reflect the changes made to the template in your local repository, do the following:
+    1. Run `git remote add upstream https://github.com/mhedges/dcs_template.git`
+    2. Run `git pull upstream master`
+    This will pull any changes that have been made to the upstream template into your local repository.
+It is not expected that you will have to run this often, but the option is there should you hear of changes made to the template that you want to pull in locally.

 ### More coming soon!
+    We're still developing this repo, so be on the lookout for tools for making `db` files, checking out EPICS device drivers, and (hopefully) more!